 WHO WE ARE

 We are a student-led conservation initiative from Princeton University, comprised in part of members from the Princeton Conservation Society.
 Our goal is to work with the World Wildlife Fund (WWF) in Sumatra to reforest the 30 Hills (Bukit Tigapuluh) landscape.
-We hope to unite diverse stakeholders at our end, from University administration to professors and students and beyond, with those in Sumatra towards protecting this unique landscape.
+We hope to unite diverse stakeholders at our end, from University administration, to professors, to students, and beyond, to those in Sumatra towards protecting this unique landscape.

 THE CRISIS UNFOLDING